Attrition, Erosion and Fractures

 Citric acid from lemons is a common dental problem and completely destroys teeth at an early age.
 I have seen cases of teen-agers that have ruined their front teeth from sucking on lemons all the time.

-Attrition is accelerated by nail biting.
+Teeth wear from dental attrition is accelerated by nail biting.
 Please stop the nail biting habit on your child before they hit junior high or they never will and cause their teeth to wear out prematurely.

 Many teeth split and fracture from chewing on ice, rock hard candy, and bone pieces in food.
-In order to avoid this, big fillings should be replaced with crowns.
+In order to avoid this, big fillings should be replaced with sturdier crowns.